fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/manage-apps-across-m365.md

 | Everyone                                            | Entire organization                                  | Everyone                                                    |
 | Everyone                                            | No state (default is `None`)                         | Everyone                                                    |

+## Unified app management experience

+After Microsoft migrates your tenant to unified app management, changes to settings in Teams admin center and Microsoft 365 admin center are synchorinzed.
+Consider a scenario where you want to disallow users from using third-party apps in your organzation.
+Before you'd have to go to Teams admin center > **Manage apps** > **Actions** > **Org-wide app settings** > **Third-party apps** and then toggle the setting off.
+Then you would have to go to Microsoft 365 admin center > **Integrate apps** > **Available apps** > Gear and then toggle the setting off under **Let users access Microsoft apps in your tenant**.

+However, with unified app management, you'd only need to perform one of the steps and the admin centers automatically synchronize the settings.

 ## Related articles

 * [How to enable app centric management functionality](app-centric-management.md)